datanav/docs/configuration-systems-rest.rst

    * - ``properties``
      - Object
      - The properties mapping used as default values for the emitted entitites.
-Note that if both are present the properties in the emitted entity takes precendence.
+Note that if both are present the properties in the emitted entity takes precedence.
 Also note that this property can be defined in the :ref:`REST source <rest_source>`, :ref:`REST transform <rest_transform>` and :ref:`REST sink <rest_sink>` configuration as well.
-The configuration in pipes will take precendence if both are defined.
+The configuration in pipes will take precedence if both are defined.
      -
      -

    * - ``payload``
      - Object, string or array
      - The value to use as payload for the operation.
-Note that if both are present the properties in the processed entity takes precendence.
+Note that if both are present the properties in the processed entity takes precedence.
 Also note that this property can be defined in the :ref:`REST source <rest_source>`, :ref:`REST transform <rest_transform>` and :ref:`REST sink <rest_sink>` configuration as well.
-The configuration in pipes will take precendence if both are defined.
+The configuration in pipes will take precedence if both are defined.
      -
      -